yashu1wwww/AutoCreateGmailAccount/README.md

 ## "If you know how to automate OTP entry, then fork it."

-# 👉 Note:Every time chrome updates the code, it varies.
-So, open the google account create and press 'Ctrl+Shift+C' to open the developer tools
+## 👉 Note:Every time chrome updates the code, it varies.
+So, open the google and press 'Ctrl+Shift+C' to open the developer tools

 👉if your selenium version is in latest version then the code never run